 My job at the time was to market the Washington DC region and manage the regionís brand image.
 Not a great day to be a brand manager.
 Shortly after the attacks, an emergency board meeting of Washington area CEOís was convened to discuss how best to help the region recover economically.
 In addition to the tragic loss of life, we were very concerned about the economic impact of the attacks on the Washington, DC region and the nation..
 After all, who would want to live and work in a place where terrorists want to fly airplanes into the buildings?
 How many jobs would be lost?
 There was so much fear, along with military Humvees with anti-aircraft missiles parked on many downtown Washington, DC corners.

 National Airport was closed.
-The plane that hit the Pentagon had taken off from DCA.
-Any planes taking off or landing at National had fly down the Potomac River passing near the White House.
+The plane that hit the Pentagon had taken off from Reagan National.
+Any planes taking off or landing at National had to fly down the Potomac River passing near the White House.
 There was talk of keeping the airport closed permanently.
 This would have had a huge economic impact.
 Most regions rise and fall based on the strength of their air service.
-Losing a major airport would cause most regions to suffer a major economic setback and DCA was/is central to quality air service in the region.
+Losing a major airport would cause most regions to suffer a major economic setback and Reagan National was/is central to quality air service in the region.

 Over the coming months we had many hard decisions to make as we helped the region rebuild the economy and rebuild its reputation.
 We ran ads politicizing the airport closure and reframing it as a loss of freedom for the regionís residents.
-Once the issue was moved from the Secret Service, who would have like to close all of Downtown, to a political desk in the White House, we were able to get the airport re-opened over two months after the attack.
+Once the issue was moved from the Secret Service decision makers, who would have liked to close all of Downtown, to a political desk in the White House, we were able to get the airport re-opened - over two months after the attack.

 Part of my job was to recruit companies to expand and relocate to the Washington DC region.
 After 9/11, thousands of companies had lost office space in New York.
 I had to decide how best to reach out to them and offer help finding office space in the region, without seeming to profit from the dark misfortune of others.
 In many cases the executives I had listed in my database had died in the attack and no new address information existed for many of the companies.
 I was in the twin towers for business meetings weeks before attacks and had to come to grips with my own fear and survivor guilt.